 Finding Athena at the Athena Standards Residency in Athens Greece

 In January & February of 2020, I visited Athens, Greece for a month-long artist residency.
 I took with me a small scale model that had been cast into fiberglass of the Modern Athena Sculpture.
 In Athens, I worked with a team of people to figure out the logistics of a 17 foot tall sculpture.
 We discussed questions like, where will it go? how should it be exhibited? what is a sensible budget? and timeline? etc. Could the marble be obtained in Greece instead of Italy?
 I had a shared studio space and an apartment down the street.
 I spent the month working closely with art historian and curator Elizabeth Plessa and the rest of her team on my project.
 We had scheduled studio visits, gallery openings, and museum shows to attend all month long.
 On my own, I spent the month researching Athena at museums and historical sites and creating a new series of wing drawings during my Athens Greece Artist Residency.
 A huge thanks to all my supporters for my successful indiego campaign Finding Athena that funded this trip!
-Read my trip highlights below
+Learn more about the Athena Standards Residency Program.
+Read about my trip highlights below.

 January 5, 2020